 Equation 1 resulted in the calculation of one weighted, i.e., numbers of shrimp at age, F-value per month; the weighted average monthly F across all ages.
-Fishing mortality rates have been decreasing, with the weighted monthly F for biological year 2013 equaling 0.25 per year (Figure 4.6.1).
+These rates per month are then summed by year and compared to the Fmsy estimates.
+Fishing mortality rates have been decreasing with the weighted annual F in biological year 2014 equaling 0.20 per year (Figure 4.6.1).